mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 But this is also pretty good, because that is a possibility which will bloom in the future.
 That is called completion of liberation, completion of freedom.
 In other words, you are free.
 No particular realm, good or bad or neutral.
 Your life is “so-so”.
 Are you happy?
 No. Are you unhappy?
 No. Are you neutral?
 No. Well, how do you feel?
 So-so.
 That’s okay.
 Still there is a possibility.

 So that is one of the conditioned elements, which is called obtaining or getting.
 So between the two objects, [zazen](glossary#zazen) and you, there are three kinds of conditioned elements.
 Three kinds of conditioned elements means three kinds of possibility exist.
 You can plant a seed, right now, with your body, completely.
-According to instructions, you can plant seeds – even though you don’t understand.
+According to instructions, you can plant seeds, even though you don’t understand.
 Or, you can completely actualize; actualize completion.
-According to suggestions and instructions; you can find, you can realize.
+According to suggestions and instructions, you can find, you can realize.
 If you actualize exactly, even though intellectually you cannot reach it, it’s really actualized.
 You can actualize.
 So, you can complete something in your daily living.
 But also between zazen and you there is another possibility: “Well, I don’t understand.”
 “Well, I don’t want to do it, but I will just do it... so-so.”

 The best way, that is...